dekuNukem/daytripper/quick_start_guide.md

 * Test your setup!
 Test the mounting and the application/game you're trying to hide.

 * If minimizing doesn't work with your game, you can change the `Mode Select` switch on RX to lock your computer instead.
+Please be gentle with the switches or the plastic tab might break off and render it useless.

 ![Alt text](resources/photos/rxback.jpg)